Touch is instrumental

 Trigger point — This therapy focuses on areas of tight muscle fibres that can form in your muscles after injuries or overuse.

-Massage is generally considered part of complementary and alternative medicine, but it’s increasingly being offered along with standard treatment for a wide range of medical conditions and situations.
+Massage is part of complementary and alternative medicine, but it’s increasingly being offered along with standard treatment for a wide range of medical conditions and situations.
 Studies have found massage may also be helpful for:

 - Digestive disorders

 - Insomnia related to stress

 - Myofascial pain syndrome

 - Temporomandibular joint pain